zibdie/Telegram-PronunciationBot/readme.md

 ```
 docker pull zibdie/telegram-pronounciationbot
 ```

+You can visit the DockerHub page here: https://hub.docker.com/repository/docker/zibdie/telegram-pronounciationbot

 ### Heroku
 The 'Procfile' is there if you wish to deploy to Heroku or another service that supports Procfiles.
 Simply clone a copy of this repo, add your settings to the .env-sample file, rename the .env-sample to .env, and deploy to Heroku